 Most hikers wear a heavier wool sock in winter than during other times of the year, but this is an area of personal preference, and the sock “systems” people use vary widely.
 Sock liners are optional but can be beneficial if you are blister prone.
 Whatever combination you use, make sure that there is plenty of space in your boots to wiggle your toes around as this increases blood circulation and foot warmth.
 We recommend:

-High gaiters help prevent snow from entering your boots or making your socks wet.
-They also provide extra insulation below your knee.
-The most popular high gaiters worn by winter hikers are Outdoor Research Crocodile Gaiters.
+High gaiters help prevent snow from entering your boots or making your socks wet and provide extra insulation below your knee.
+If you use crampons, they also protect your ankles from self-inflicted wounds.
 Avoid gaiters that close with zippers because they break quite quickly.
 Look for gaiters that seal around your leg using velcro instead.
+We recommend:

-A minimum of two hats is recommended for winter day hikes: a lightweight wool or synthetic hat for high exertion activities and a warmer, heavier weight hat for later in the day when temperatures drop.
-The Mountain Hardware Micro Dome Beanie is a good lightweight fleece hat and the windproof Mountain Hardware Dome Perignon Beanie is a very warm hat, good when you’re feeling chilled at the end of the day.
+A minimum of two hats is recommended for winter day hikes: lightweight wool or synthetic hat for high exertion activities and a warmer, heavier weight hat for later in the day when temperatures drop.
+You’ll probably sweat at least one of them out.
+We recommend:

-Many hikers also like to bring a neck gaiter, like a Polar Buff, which can be used as a scarf or another hat.
+- A Polar Buff, which can be used as a scarf or another hat, or face mask

 A minimum of two pairs of gloves is recommended, although hikers often bring three or four pairs if their hands sweat a lot while hiking.

 One pair of gloves should be modular with an outer waterproof shell layer and an inner insulating liner.
-Mitts provide more warmth that gloves, but gloves provide more dexterity.
+Mitts provide more warmth than gloves, but gloves provide more dexterity.
 One compromise approach is to use an insulating glove inside a waterproof shell mitt in order to provide dexterity and warmth.
 You can also bring multiple liner gloves and switch them out when they get damp and cold.
 Outdoor Research makes the best winter gloves, by a long shot.
 We recommend the following modular gloves and mitts.